Sunday 26 April 2026 10am-5pm

 About the teaching

 Ryan is a director of Earthed Up! growing lots of plants, running workshops, gardening, bookkeeping, and all sorts.
-He is dad to 2 children, 2 and 5 years old.
+He is dad to 2 young children.

-We will be together in the garden.
-We’ll show you around – you can meet our plants (and buy some too if you like).
+We will be together in the hall and garden.
+We’ll show you around – you can meet our plants from the nursery (and buy some too if you like).
 We’ll take on a task together as a group, with the aim of developing practical skills that you can take straight back to your garden space.

 What others say